m3trik/Scripts_portable/README.md

 # -----------------------------------------------

 # tk_main: #handles main gui construction.
-# 	get dynamic ui files relative to folder location
+# 	get dynamic ui files relative to folder location.
 #   handle coordinates to populate ui at cursor position.
-# 	add each ui to a layout stack
+# 	add each ui to a layout stack.
-# 	set window flags and attributes
+# 	set window flags and attributes.
-# 	set event filters and overrides
+# 	set event filters and overrides.
-# 	construct paint event overlay
+# 	construct paint event overlay.

 # tk_signals: #constructs signal connections
-# 	build connection dict in switchboard for each class with corresponding signals and slots
+# 	build connection dict in switchboard for each class with corresponding signals and slots.
-# 	add/remove signals using the switchboard dict each time the stacked layout index is changed
+# 	add/remove signals using the switchboard dict each time the stacked layout index is changed.

 # tk_slots:
-# 	master class holding methods that are inherited across all app specific class modules
+# 	master class holding methods that are inherited across all app specific class modules.